 The German Shorthaired Pointer is the quintessential hunter and all-purpose gun dog with a keen scenting power.
 Its origins are unclear, but it is possibly derived from the old Spanish Pointer crossed with various local German scent hounds.

 This active breed needs an equally active family and requires vigorous exercise.
-It is generally a happy breed and is well suited to families with children provided it is socialized.
-Training is necessary to quell its natural hunting instinct, and without mental and physical exercise, the German Shorthaired Pointer may become hyperactive or destructive.
+It is generally a happy and friendly dog and is well suited to families with children provided it is socialized.
+Training is necessary to quell its natural hunting instinct, and without mental and physical exercise, the German Shorthaired Pointer may become bored and hyperactive.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your German Shorthaired Pointer inherits more than just a love of chasing the ball around the yard, you’re covered.